About the project

 ADCAM successfully transitioned all activities online early on during the COVID19 pandemic.
 They are currently carrying out their educational programs in a hybrid of online and in-person with appropriate safety measures.

 How we help

 It all started when Ferial and her family moved to Manaus in the heart of the Amazon in 1985.
 Ferial, pictured to the right, saw the abject poverty around her and decided to do something about it.
 Her first step was to pick up 5 abandoned toddlers off the street and bring them home with her and this is how the orphanage started.
 By the time she was done, 300 abandoned children had been adopted into good families.
 Then she decided that education was the only way to address the root cause of poverty and started elementary school.
-She added a classroom every year until the school was a full K-12 school with 500 students.
+She added a classroom every year until the school offered a full K-12 curriculum.

 Then she looked around and saw hundreds of street children, often with no clothes on and hungry, begging in the streets, so she decided to do something about that and started the ADCAM’s Family Development Center.
 This program offers free education to the street children, while providing parental support and training to the parents.